maunovaha/need/README.md

 # Solid

-Makes writing JavaScript more strict by throwing errors when you initialise variables with invalid inputs.
+Adds layer of strictness to writing JavaScript by throwing errors when variables contains values of unexpected types.

 ### Problem